One Country on Each Side

-One Country on Each Side is a concept originating in the Democratic Progressive Party government led by Chen Shui-bian, the former president of the Republic of China (2000–2008), regarding the political status of Taiwan.
-It emphasizes that the People's Republic of China and the Republic of China (commonly known as "Taiwan") are two different countries, (namely "One China, one Taiwan"), as opposed to two separate political entities within the same country of "China".
+One Country on Each Side is a concept articulated in the Democratic Progressive Party government led by Chen Shui-bian, the former president of the Republic of China (2000–2008), regarding the political status of Taiwan.
+It emphasizes that the People's Republic of China and the Republic of China (or alternatively, Taiwan itself) are two different countries, (namely "One China, one Taiwan"), as opposed to two separate political entities within the same country of "China".
 This is the position of the supporters of the Pan-Green coalition.

 History

+In Peng Ming-min's 1964 Declaration of Formosan Self-Salvation, it was stated that "One China, one Taiwan" had been an ironclad fact (「一個中國，一個台灣」早已是鐵一般的事實).
+The same concept “One China, One Formosa” was presented in Chen Lung-chu and Harold Lasswell’s book-length proposal in 1967 — Formosa, China and the United Nations: Formosa in the World Community.